act65/open-problems/problems/integrated-knowledge-base.md

-Related to real-world?
+Relate to real-world?
 There exists a lot of knowledge.
 To make use of it we need it to be integrated/connected/(?).

 ## Leverage existing knowledge

+?

 ## Life long learning